Edniesha Curry: Playing career

-Curry was drafted in the third round of the WNBA draft by Charlotte Sting in 2002.
+Curry was drafted in the third round of the WNBA draft by the Charlotte Sting in 2002.
 However, she was waived by the Sting prior to playing a regular-season game.
-Curry played two seasons in the WNBA, in 2003 for the Phoenix Mercury and 2005 for the Los Angeles Sparks.
+Curry played in the WNBA for two seasons: in 2003 for the Phoenix Mercury and in 2005 for the Los Angeles Sparks.

 Curry also played basketball professionally overseas.
 From 2003 to 2004, she played for Ra’ananna in Israel.
 From 2004 to 2005, she played for Thessaloniki in Greece and was named an All-Star.
 From 2005 to 2006, Curry played for BSE-ESMA Budapest (Hungary-A) Eurocup in Budapest, Hungary, and appeared in FIBA Cup Europe.
 She spent the 2007-2008 season with Hapoel Tel Aviv and Lezno Poland.
 Curry played her final season of professional basketball from 2008 to 2009 for Elitzur Holon in Israel, and was an Israeli Cup Semi-Finalist.
 She played on the international tour of Athens, Thessaloniki, Greece, Israel, Hungary and Poland.

 Coaching career

 Curry was an international basketball development coach in Israel, China, and Vietnam from 2012 to 2015 including head coach for SSA Basketball in Ho Chi Minh City.
 In July 2015, she joined the University of Maine's women's basketball team as a player development and assistant coach.
 At the University of Maine she worked under Coach Richard Barron until May 2017.
 She left the University of Maine in 2017 to serve in the Assistant Coaches' Program and the Atlanta Classical Academy as their Women's Athletic Program Manager.
 In 2018, Curry returned as an assistant coach for the University of Maine's men's basketball team.

-On August 2, 2021, Curry was hired by the Portland Trail Blazers to work as an Assistant Coach during the 2021–22 NBA season.
-She was let go on September 2, 2022.
+On August 2, 2021, Curry was hired by the Portland Trail Blazers to work as an assistant coach during the 2021–22 NBA season.
+She was not rehired prior to the 2022 season.

 Awards

-Curry led the California State University Northridge Women's Basketball Team in scoring for three consecutive seasons.
+Curry led the Cal State Northridge women's basketball team in scoring for three consecutive seasons.
 At Northridge, Curry was selected as a member of the Big Sky Conference team in 1998 and in 1999.
 She currently holds the university's record for 3-point baskets made (168).